 - Palestine II

-Palestine 2 is a Houthi-claimed long-range ballistic missile publicized during Yemen-launched attacks on Israel in 2024.
-Houthi sources describe it as a locally made, two-stage, solid-fuel hypersonic missile, but independent reporting and analysis caution that the system resembles Iranian solid-fuel missile designs and that its claimed Mach 16 performance is unverified.
+Palestine 2 is a Houthi-claimed solid-fuel ballistic missile publicized during Yemen-launched attacks on Israel beginning in 2024.
+Houthi sources describe it as a locally made, two-stage hypersonic missile, but independent and UN-linked assessments treat it more cautiously as an Iranian-derived or Iranian-supplied medium-range system with unverified Mach 16 performance claims.

 Role in Conflicts